• Categories

 Below the API Key form field, you’ll see two more form fields: one for the original language of your site (in other words, the language it’s set to right now) and the Destination Languages (the languages you want to translate your site into).

 To start, select the language your site is currently in.
 For our example, we’ll select English.
 Next, choose the language(s) you want to translate your site into.
-For our example, we’ll choose Spanish.
+For our example, we’ll choose French.

 Step 4: Customize the Language Button